 Talk with your family and healthcare team about your feelings toward CPR.
 Ask your healthcare team about your condition and whether CPR would be a suitable treatment for you.

 A "No CPR" order means that if no signs of life are present, nature is allowed to take its course and no medical intervention is made in an effort to prolong the person's life.

-Should you request a "No CPR" order, full medical, nursing and supportive care will continue during your stay to ensure you are kept comfortable and without pain or other unpleasant symptoms.
-In addition, some lab work and tests may continue to be done to monitor and determine whether or not there are any further treatment needs and/or options.
+Should you request a "No CPR" order, full medical, nursing, and supportive care will continue during your stay to ensure you are kept comfortable and without pain or other unpleasant symptoms.
+In addition, some laboratory work and tests may continue to be done to monitor and determine whether or not there are any further treatment needs and/or options.